3 American Indian Monuments and the Leaders They Represent

 2. Sitting Bull Monument (Mobridge, South Dakota)

 Clarence Grey Eagle, a descendant of Sitting Bull through marriage, and a group of Mobridge businessmen requested a report from the Bureau of Indian Affairs in 1953, arguing that Sitting Bull’s family should choose the location of his final resting place.
-Within 5 months, a bust was sculpted by renowned sculptor Korczak Ziolkowski, who is best known for the Crazy Horse monument in the Black Hills.The statue is located in a remote area that is always peaceful, magnificent, and open to visitors.
+Within 5 months, renowned sculptor Korczak Ziolkowski, best known for the Crazy Horse monument in the Black Hills, sculpted a bust.The statue is located in a remote area that is always peaceful, magnificent, and open to visitors.
 It is a cherished local landmark of great significance that is still remarkably unspoiled and a gorgeously remote location for picnickers and history enthusiasts alike.

 3. Crazy Horse Monument (Rapid Creek, South Dakota)

 In Custer County, South Dakota, the Crazy Horse Memorial is a mountain memorial that is now being built on privately owned territory in the Black Hills.
 It will show Crazy Horse riding a horse and pointing to his tribal territory.
 A Lakota elder named Henry Standing Bear hired sculptor Korczak Ziolkowski to create the memorial.
-The Crazy Horse Memorial Foundation is in charge of running it, and when completed will be the second tallest statue in the world at over 560 feet tall.
+The Crazy Horse Memorial Foundation is in charge of running it.
+When completed will be the second tallest statue in the world at over 560 feet tall.

 Sources